Best yoghurt in the UK reviewed

 Read our full review of Tesco Finest Greek yoghurt.

-Health benefits of dairy yoghurt
+Benefits of yoghurt

 Vitamins and minerals